aipescience/queryparser/README.md

 ## Requirements
 To generate the parsers you need python (either 2 or 3), java and antlr4 (which has to be installed inside the /usr/local/lib/ or /usr/local/bin/ directories).
+For running the parsers, only runtime libraries that are installed automatically are needed.

 ## Instalation
 After cloning the project, run